Dayton // June 10

 For those who feel like turning the day into a nighttime affair, Stoller Family Estate will be offering a winemaker’s dinner and winery tour at the vineyard beginning at 5pm.
 Dinner will include appetizers, three courses, dessert and wine pairings for $85.This requires additional registration and is limited to the first 20 people who sign up.
 See the 2016 menu here and email James to sign up.

 There is no camping allowed at Stoller, but lucky for you there are a number of wonderful places to stay nearby (including these lovely guest houses on premise).
 Camp sites and yurts are available at Champoeg State Heritage Area.
-Also consider The Vintages, a collection of mid-century trailers on a lovely property just miles from the event.
+Also consider The Vintages, a collection of mid-century trailers on a lovely property just miles from the event or the bike-friendly and newly-renovated Amity Flats just a little further down the road.
 On that historic note, go back a little further in time at The Hotel Oregon.
 Now a McMenamins, this beautiful building has provided a home away from home for travelers since 1905.
 Looking for something a bit more modern?
 Try The Inn at Red Hills and continue the wine tasting in charming Dundee, just a short drive from Stoller.
 Or you could go all out and splurge on a trip to The Allison Inn & Spa in Newberg.
 We recommend booking early as rooms throughout the area fill quickly in the spring.

 Rider Services is the Cycle Oregon customer service department.
 This is the place to ask questions, get help solving a problem, meet friends, leave a note on the message board or locate missing items at lost and found.